HoseynAAmiri/pyrtz2/README.md

 # pyrtz2

-Analysis of AFM force curves in Python.
+Analysis of AFM force curves and images via Python.

 Developed at Georgia Institute of Technology